nathanbowser/node-npm-panic/readme.md

   curl localhost:1337/recent.csv
 ```

-The numbers of downloads a module has for the last 10 days (used for panic charts)
+The numbers of downloads for a module (used for panic charts)

 ```
   curl localhost:1337/downloads.csv?module=request